Project Lifecycle - The Waterfall

 Well, if you know how to do that, you wouldn’t have a problem, right?

-That’s what project's lifecycles
+That’s what project's lifecycles are all about.

 They are a

-collection of steps, phases and operations you execute in order to have your project end with a good result
+collection of steps, phases and operations you execute in order to have your project end with a good result.

 > Navigating Through the Waterfall